FranckyPapaTango/FileManagerUtils/README.md

-JavaFx Rich/Heavy Client Tools for managing Files and Folder, for reparing corrupted Files as images also
+JavaFx Rich/Heavy Client Tools for managing Files and Folders, for reparing corrupted Files as images also